 Know your skin type before buying sunscreen

 Choosing the right sunscreen for your skin type is crucial for protecting your skin from harmful UV rays.
-Before buying sunscreen, it is important to know your skin type.
-Everyone has different skin types, such as oily, dry, or sensitive, and the wrong type of sunscreen can lead to breakouts, irritation, and even sunburns.
+Before buying sunscreen, it is important to know your skin type. everyone has different skin types, such as oily, dry, or sensitive, and the wrong type of sunscreen can lead to breakouts, irritation, and even sunburns.

 If you have oily skin, look for a lightweight sunscreen that doesn't clog your pores.
 Consider sunscreens that contain salicylic acid or zinc oxide to help prevent acne.
 If you have dry skin, choose sunscreens that contain hydrating ingredients like glycerin or aloe vera.
 For those with sensitive skin, stick to mineral-based sunscreens that do not contain harsh chemicals.